 This course traces the evolution of the Israeli-Palestinian conflict from its post-World War I origins to the present day.
 With the course focused on the specific conflict between the two competing national movements, students are asked to consider the historical and political development of both the Zionist movement and the Palestinian national identity.
 The course highlights the buildup to three important turning points in the conflict: 1948, and the partition decision; 1987, and the first intifada; and 1993, and the Oslo Process.
 The final portion of the course looks at different scenarios for the future.

 Contemporary Arab Women Writers

 This course explores how Arab women writers articulate their subjectivity, revise their societal or familial roles, negotiate tradition, and respond to political and cultural exigencies.
 It focuses on the study and analysis of contemporary Arab novels by Hanan Al-Shaykh, Ahdaf Soueif, Fadia Faqir, Nawal El-Saadawi, and Leila Al-Atrash.
 The course seeks to trace the historical development of Arab feminism and to analyze feminist literature written by Arab women writers within a cultural context.

 America and the Arabs

-This course, which is designed to introduce students to the core concepts of Islam, utilizes a holistic approach to examine Islam with regards to faith, practice, economics, and politics.
+This course, which is designed to introduce students to the core concepts of Islam, utilizes a holistic approach to examine Islam with regard to faith, practice, economics, and politics.